 The Institute maintains a Blended Learning Universe, a rapidly growing, searchable catalog of K–12 blended-learning programs worldwide.

 Blended Learning Universe (beta) – Use this tool to search for K–12 blended-learning programs.
-(This site is currently under construction, but should be back up soon.)

 Profile submission form (beta) – Use this form to create a profile of your blended-learning program to be included in the Blended Learning Universe.

 There’s plenty of buzz around blended learning and its transformational potential.
 But what does it really mean?
 You can now get the inside track on this growing movement by participating in our Blended Learning MOOC—a massive open online course—taught by our own Michael B. Horn, Brian Greenberg of Silicon Schools Fund, and Robert Schwartz of the New Teacher Center.

 The course is on Khan Academy and is free and open to anyone, anywhere.
 It is currently available in English, Portuguese, and Japanese—and will soon be translated into Polish and more languages.